The Lagotto Romagnolo (pronounced La-go-toh Roman-yolo) is a dog with a rich history behind it and is one of Italy’s oldest known dog breeds.

 The triangular ears have rounded tips.
-The large, round eyes are dark yellow or brown, depending on the coat color.
+The large, round eyes are dark yellow or brown, depending on the coat colour.

 The waterproof double coat has thick, curly hair and hardly sheds.
 Many consider this dog to be hypoallergenic.

-Coat colors can include more than one color of brown, roan, off-white, white, or orange.
+Coat colours can include more than one colour of brown, roan, off-white, white, or orange.
 The grooming requirements of the Lagotto Romagnolo are quite low.